 An EPC (Energy Performance Certificate) is needed in the UK if you wish to build, sell, or let a house.
 The EPC is information that must be handed over to the renter or buyer, and in Scotland you must display the EPC certificate near the house’s boiler.
-Obviously, a house is a little more valuable if it has a higher EPC rating, so here are a few tips for a better EPC rating.
+You can contact EPC Glasgow or EPC London for an energy certificate.
+A house is a little more valuable if it has a higher EPC rating, so here are a few tips for a better EPC rating.

 Take A Look at Your EPC Rating